-I love the tail end of verse 4, "Indeed, he will be made to stand, for God is able to make him stand."
+I love the very end of verse 4, "Indeed, he will be made to stand, for God is able to make him stand."

-When I started CC, I was a 22 year-old kid.
-I sported a grungy beard and wore flip flops most of the time.
+When CC started I was 22 years-old.
+I sported a grungy beard and wore flip flops.
 My only collared shirt was black with pink flamingos.

-I'm sure folks visited CC, took one look at me, and figured he'll never make it.
-And of course the verdict is still out - but 38 years in, and God has made me stand!
+I'm sure visitors to CC took one look at me, and figured he'll never make it.

+And though the verdict is still out - I'm 42 years in, and God has made me stand!
 Never judge a guy based on nonessentials.
-If the Almighty God is in his corner - no matter how different he might be from you - God can make him stand!
+No matter how different he might be from you -Almighty God can make him stand!

 Verse 5, "One person esteems one day above another; another esteems every day alike.
 Let each be fully convinced in his own mind."
 It wasn't just diet, but days that troubled the believers in the Roman church.
 Do we worship on Saturday or on Sunday?
 Do we keep the OT feasts or have they become obsolete?